Battle of the Brule

-The Battle of the Brule was an October 1842 battle between the La Pointe Band of Ojibwe and a war party of Lakota.
+The Battle of the Brule was an important battle in the Dakota-Ojibwe War.
+It took place in October 1842 battle between the La Pointe Band of Ojibwe and a war party of Lakota.
 The battle took place along the Brule River (Bois Brule) in what is today northern Wisconsin and resulted in a decisive victory for the Ojibwe.

 Background

-During the 17th and 18th centuries, control of northern Wisconsin and northeastern Minnesota was hotly contested by the Santee Sioux and the Lake Superior Chippewa (Ojibwe).
-By the close of the 18th century, the Lakota were largely pushed out of Wisconsin and much of northern Minnesota to areas west of the Mississippi River.
+During the 17th and 18th centuries, control of northern Wisconsin and northeastern Minnesota was hotly contested by the Santee Dakota and the Lake Superior Chippewa (Ojibwe).
+By the close of the 18th century, the Dakota were largely pushed out of Wisconsin and much of northern Minnesota to areas west of the Mississippi River.
 In fact, the 1825 First Treaty of Prairie du Chien only recognized a small portion of present-day Wisconsin as Lakota land.
 However, throughout the 18th and well into the 19th centuries, the Dakota and Ojibwe continued to launch military expeditions into each other's territories.